 Those under 21 or Students in full time education or training pay no subs.

 Similarly no one will be denied membership of the choir because of an inability to pay.
 If paying subs is a problem, please speak in confidence to the Treasurer or Membership Secretary.

-The music hire charge is an additional cost but is unlikely to be more than £8 per term.
+The music hire charge is a small additional cost.
 Once again, if it is a problem speak to the Treasurer or Librarian.

 Subs are used to pay our Conductor and accompanist, both of whom are talented professional musicians, to pay for room rental for rehearsals, and other costs such as insurance, publiciy materials, equipment etc. Concerts should cover their costs but sometimes don't, especially when there are 4 soloists and/or several instrumentalists, when subs also need to subsidise them.

 Whilst we were unable to rehearse during covid we paid our Conductor and Accompanist a retainer fee and were grateful to a number of choir members who made donations to funds to help cover that cost.
 As a registered charity, donations to our funds also attract Gift Aid which is another vital source of income.

 Come along to our rehearsals and if you are sure you'd like to join, complete this Membership Form.
 We normally allow you 3 weeks in which to make up your mind.

 You may find it best to join at the start of a term or within the first few weeks if you are not an experienced choral singer.
 However, don't let that advice put you off if you think you'll be OK and want to come later.
 We'd love to see you.

 Get in touch with us.
 Membership secretary by email or phone 07989 067536.